ZAP1 + x402: privacy-preserving proof of paid access, anchored to Zcash

 Three things change when dropping this into a real gateway.

 Third, how you surface the receipt to the caller.
 The demo returns { leaf_id, receipt_hash } in the 200 response body.
-A more sophisticated flow might set an HTTP header x-402-zap1-receipt or return a signed envelope.
+A more sophisticated flow might set an HTTP header like x-402-zap1-receipt or return a signed envelope.
 That choice is orthogonal to the pattern.

 privacy threat model

-What this pattern prevents:
+What this pattern helps with:

-What this pattern does not prevent:
+What this pattern does not solve:

 open questions and upstream scope